William Blakeney, 1st Baron Blakeney

-Lieutenant-General William Blakeney, 1st Baron Blakeney, KB (7 September 1672 – 20 September 1761) was a British Army officer and politician who served from 1695 until 1756.
-From 1725 to 1757, he also sat in the Parliament of Ireland as MP for Kilmallock, although he rarely attended.
+Lieutenant-General William Blakeney, 1st Baron Blakeney (7 September 1672 – 20 September 1761) was an Anglo-Irish army officer and politician who served in the English and British armies from 1695 to 1756.
+He also represented Kimallock in the Irish House of Commons from 1725 to 1757, although Blakeney was rarely present as an MP.

-A tough, reliable and courageous soldier, Blakeney was also known for his innovative approach to weapons drill and training.
-One of the few officers to bolster their reputation during the Jacobite rising of 1745, he was rewarded by being appointed Lieutenant-Governor of the British-held island of Menorca in 1748.
-When the Seven Years' War began in April 1756, the French occupied most of the island, although Blakeney and the garrison of Fort St. Philip held out for 70 days.
-Admiral John Byng was later court-martialled and shot for failing to relieve him, but Blakeney was made a baron in recognition of his resolute defence.
+A tough, reliable and courageous officer, Blakeney was also known for his innovative approach to weapons drill and training.
+His defence of Stirling Castle during the Jacobite rising of 1745 was rewarded with an appointment as lieutenant governor of Menorca in 1748.
+When the Seven Years' War began in April 1756, the French sent an expeditionary force which occupied most of the island, although Blakeney and the garrison of Fort St. Philip held out for 70 days.
+Admiral of the Blue John Byng was later court-martialled and executed for failing to relieve him, but Blakeney was made a baron in recognition of his resolute defence.

-Now over eighty years old, this ended his military career, and he retired to his home in County Limerick, where he died in September 1761 and later buried in Westminster Abbey.
-He never married, and the title became extinct on his death.
+Now over 80 years old, this ended Blakeney's military career, and he retired to his home in County Limerick, dying there in September 1761 and being subsequently buried in Westminster Abbey.
+He never married, and his peerage became extinct on his death.

-Life
+Personal details

 William Blakeney was born on 7 September 1672, eldest child of William (1640–1718), and Elizabeth Blakeney (1652–1710).
 His siblings included Robert (died 1763), Charles (1674–1741), John (1696–1720), Mary (born c.
 1678), Catherine (born 1680) and Elizabeth (died 1740).

 William Blakeney owned estates at Castleblakeney, in County Galway, and Mount Blakeney, in County Limerick.
 The family supplied the MP for Athenry and High Sheriff of County Galway for over a century.
 Blakeney inherited his father's property, but reputedly lived on his military pay and allowed his brothers use of the family estate.
 He never married, and on his death in 1761, the property passed to Major Robert Blakeney, his younger brother.

 Career

 1695 to 1739

-During the 1689 to 1691 Williamite War in Ireland, Blakeney remained at Mount Blakeney to defend his estates against raids by Irish irregulars or Rapparees, while the rest of his family relocated to Castleblakeney.
-In 1692, he joined his uncle George Blakeney in Flanders; serving as a volunteer, he was wounded at Namur on 31 August 1695 during the attack on the Terra Nova earthwork which allegedly inspired the song 'The British Grenadiers'.
-In September 1695, he was commissioned as an ensign in The Royal Regiment of Foot, then placed on half-pay after the 1697 Treaty of Ryswick.
+During the 1689 to 1691 Williamite War in Ireland, Blakeney remained at Mount Blakeney to defend his estates against raids by Jacobite rapparees, while the rest of his family relocated to Castleblakeney.
+In 1692, he joined his uncle George Blakeney in Flanders; serving as a volunteer, he was wounded at the siege of Namur on 31 August 1695 during the attack on the Terra Nova earthwork which allegedly inspired the song "The British Grenadiers".
+In September 1695, he was commissioned as an ensign into the English Army's Royal Regiment of Foot, and was subsequently placed on half-pay after the 1697 Treaty of Ryswick.